-For me, on days like Mother’s Day, I would long for the past.
-Special memories would flood my mind from when my daughter was little and wanted to cuddle in my lap.
+On days like Mother’s Day, I long for the past.
+Special memories flood my mind from when my daughter was little and wanted to cuddle in my lap.
 She adored me back then.
-Can you remember those moments with your son or daughter?
-Tidbits of comfort would also be found as I looked at old photo albums, visual reminders of happier times.
-I wanted them back.

 But those days are over.
 We can’t go back.
-We’re in a new place on our parenting journey — one of grief and loss, of shattered dreams, of letting go.
+We’re in a new place on the parenting journey — one of grief and loss, of shattered dreams, of letting go.

-I don’t know – only God does – but until that day, be comforted by this: your heavenly Father knows.
-He sees.
+I don’t know when things will change for your child — only God knows — but until that day, be comforted by this: God sees you.
 He understands.
 He cares.
-He’s praying for you and for your child.
 He feels your pain, and He is close.

 Taking time to meditate on the many names of Jesus can enrich your worship.